Sufix 832 Advanced Ice Braid

 The Ice Camo color breaks up in the water but braid has no transparency.
 A strong, sensitive 8-strand ice braid aimed at tip-ups and big fish, but like all braid it ices in the guides.
 It scores 78 out of 100.

-It handled a heavy pike on a tip-up with room to spare, but the guides still froze over and I had to keep a rag handy all afternoon.
+It handled a heavy pike on a tip-up with room to spare, but the guides still froze over and we had to keep a rag handy all afternoon.

 Read our full Reaction Tackle Ice Braid (8-Strand) review →